dustinpfister/blog_posts/_posts/threejs-mesh-material-index.md

 ## 1 - What to know before getting into Mesh Material index values

 It should go without saying that this is not a getting started post with three.js, and I also will not be getting into the basics of javaScript and any additional topics that you should have a solid grasp on before hand.
 Still in this section I will be going over some of the things that you show know before getting into mesh material index values.
-If you thing that you know what you need to knwo with that you can of course skip over this section.
+If you thing that you know what you need to know with that you can of course skip over this section.

 ### 1.1 - Version Numbers matter big time with three.js